- More than 2 million users come into the libraries each year.

 - The University Archives is the largest and most comprehensive source for materials relating to the University of Maryland.

-- DRUM now contains more than 10,000 documents, providing a permanent and freely accessible digital home for university scholarship.
+- DRUM now contains nearly 18,000 documents, providing a permanent and freely accessible digital home for university scholarship.

 The University Libraries are a key academic resource.